 |

-A school team may have more than four players, but only the top 4 player scores in that team are added together to calculate the team score.
+A school team must have a minimum of four players.
+You may have more than four players, but only the top 4 player scores in that team are added together to calculate the team score.
+There is no maximum number of players in a team.

 In general, the top 3 teams at each Regional event qualify for Nationals.